Noise Levels in 14222, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 4,535 14222 residents, or 38.4%, live above that level.
 By land area, 40.5% of 14222 is above 55 dBA.

 Average noise levels for 14222 residents, grouped by direction from the center of 14222.
-Eastern 14222 carries the highest population-weighted average; Central 14222 carries the lowest.
-Just 34% of residents in Central 14222 live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Eastern 14222.
+The highest population-weighted average is in northern 14222; the lowest is in southeastern 14222, where just 16% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Quiet office to normal conversation